LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 Two major changes came starting in the mid-1990s.
 One was the dramatic increase in commercial multimedia for language learning as CD-ROMs became standard in home computers.
 The other was the development of the world wide web.
 Because of the web and increased access to the Internet in general, the past has seen a major shift toward tool uses, and many newcomers to CALL define the field almost entirely in those terms.
 Increasingly, CALL is being integrated into language learning activities both in and out of class.
-The first decade of the 21st century saw a continuation of all the previous areas along with the growth of language learning applications and activities for mobile devices, especially mobile phones (MALL), the spread of Web 2.0 (http://en.wikipedia.org/wiki/Web_2.0) and social media, and experimentation with language learning in virtual worlds and online gaming environments.
+The first decade of the 21st century saw a continuation of all the previous areas along with the growth of language learning applications and activities for mobile devices, especially mobile phones (MALL), the spread of Web 2.0 (http://en.wikipedia.org/wiki/Web_2.0) and social media, and experimentation with language learning in virtual worlds.
+In the 2010s we have the growth of tablets, rapid expansion of streaming media, ubiquitous computing (including wearable like watches); gamification, and increasing normalization, the last referring to a state where we're so used to technology we may stop thinking about it as creatively.
 The range of options continues to grow at a much faster pace than our understanding of them.

 In 2009, I published a four-volume edited set, Computer Assisted Language Learning: Critical Concepts in Linguistics (Routledge), an anthology of 74 key articles covering the whole field of CALL.
-The introductory chapter, available at http://www.stanford.edu/~efs/callcc/callcc-intro.pdf, provides a more detailed overview of how the field has developed.
+The introductory chapter, available at http://www.stanford.edu/~efs/callcc/callcc-intro.pdf, provides a more detailed overview of how the field developed through the late-2000s..

 TEACHERS AND CALL